 - Gift-giving can create a lot of waste so this year, try gifting an experience.
 For example, if the person you are shopping for loves music, take them to a concert or holiday show.
 Other ideas including ski passes, a paint night, cooking classes, or a membership to a local gym or club.
 Experiential gifts create lasting memories that your loved ones are sure to enjoy.
 If you do decide to buy gifts, make sure to get something that is made to last and of course don't forget to recycle!
 Here’s a list of what can and can’t go in your recycling bin after you open those presents:

-Greeting cards (for musical cards, bring the electronic part to The Recycling Zone)
+Greeting cards and envelopes (for musical cards, bring the electronic part to The Recycling Zone)

 Clear plastic packaging (such as from toys)